 Risk Management Companies

 Peter founded Sailfish Systems in 1990.
-In 1992 Sailfish introduced the first full-valuation, historical simulation, multi-asset class, multi-currency risk system with the United Bank of Kuwait and Mobil Corporation as the two initial clients at a time when the top banks were just beginning to look at variance/covariance models.
-Other clients included Bank of America, National Bank of Canada, Development Bank of Canada and Ontario Teachers’ Pension Plan.
+In 1992 Sailfish introduced the first full-valuation, full historical simulation, multi-asset class, multi-currency risk system with the United Bank of Kuwait and Mobil Corporation as the two initial clients at a time when the top banks were just beginning to look at variance/covariance models.
+Other clients included Bank of America, National Bank of Canada and Ontario Teachers’ Pension Plan.
 This system was licensed by JP Morgan at the same time Sailfish was invited to introduce RiskMetrics with JP Morgan in 1994.
 Sailfish Systems was sold to Reuters in 1995, where it continues as part of the Kondor+ system.

 Return To Being A Practitioner